Fake paper wallets used as bait

 Police Warning

-• Never pay "activation fees"
+• Do not pay "activation fees"

 How QRTrust Protects